Speed Of Light Standard Form

 Q: How is the speed of light measured so precisely?

 A: Modern measurement techniques rely on defining the meter in terms of the speed of light.
 This eliminates the need to independently measure both speed and distance.
-Laser interferometry plays a crucial role in achieving extremely high precision.
+Laser interferometry has a big impact in achieving extremely high precision.

 Q: What would happen if the speed of light were different?